daverickdunn/full-powershell/README.md

     success: Array<any>;
     error: Array<any>;
     warning: Array<any>;
+    verbose: Array<any>;
+    debug: Array<any>;
     info: Array<any>;
 }
 ```

 # Semantics
-The subjects subscribed to on the instantiated `PowerShell` class, as well as the one returned by `PowerShell.call` all return arrays.
-It's important to note that these arrays reflect the output from each _PowerShell command_ contained in the single string passed to `PowerShell.call`.
+The subjects provided by the `PowerShell` class, as well as the singleton observable returned by `PowerShell.call` all return arrays.
+It's important to note that these arrays reflect the output for each _PowerShell command_ contained in the single string passed to `PowerShell.call`.
 So for example, if you were to call `PowerShell.call('Get-Date; Get-Date;')`, you should expect to receive an Array containing two items in the next emission.
+However, there are exceptions to this - **debug** and **verbose** are *newline* delimited due to limitations of PowerShell redirection.
+While they will generally equate to one string per `Write-Debug` or `Write-Verbose`, it is up to you to ensure output has not been broken into multiple lines.

 # Usage